ritik977/Tensorflow_cnn/README.md

     .cache() keeps the images in memory after they're loaded off disk during the first epoch.
 This will ensure the dataset does not become a bottleneck while training your model.
 If your dataset is too large to fit into memory, you can also use this method to create a performant on-disk cache.

 6)  Create the model
     The model consists of three convolution blocks with a max pool layer in each of them.
 There's a fully connected layer with 128 units on top of it that is activated by a relu activation function

-7)Compile the model
+7)  Compile the model
     For this project I have chose  optimizers.Adam optimizer and losses.SparseCategoricalCrossentropy loss function.
 To view training and validation accuracy for each training epoch, pass the metrics argument.

-8)Model summary
+8)  Model summary
     View all the layers of the network using the model's summary method.

-9)Train the model
+9)  Train the model
     Using 10 epochs, we will visualise results and see for overfitting and then will take decision accordingly

-10)Visualize training results
+10) Visualize training results
     Create plots of loss and accuracy on the training and validation sets.
 I have commented out that code but we can uncomment for visualizing training results

 11) Overfitting